 Even if a debtor qualifies for Chapter 7, paying creditors in a Chapter 13 repayment plan may be a better alternative, especially if most debt is ineligible for discharge or the debtor will lose valuable property.
 A Chapter 13 allows the debtor to keep property, but also requires the debtor to repay unsecured creditors an amount that is at least the value of nonexempt property.
 While most debts are ineligible for discharge, certain debts, such as debts created from paying nondischargeable tax debt, are eligible for discharge under Chapter 13.

 Perhaps Chapter 7 bankruptcy is the right option for you.
 But perhaps it is not.
-If you are considering filing for bankruptcy and aren't sure what the right steps are, you should consult with a legal expert.
-A local bankruptcy attorney can help you learn about the law and regulations regarding bankruptcy rules and also assist you with filing the correct forms.
-Start with a free case review now.
+If you are considering filing for bankruptcy and aren't sure what the right steps are, you should consult with a legal expert and learn about the law and regulations regarding bankruptcy rules.
+Find a local, experienced bankruptcy attorney near you.